SEARCHING YOUR FAMILY'S PAST

 We cannot emphasize too much the necessity of writing or calling ahead.
 Many people apply to this website for information concerning the research institutions, but there are over a hundred, and their hours and staff vary constantly as do all volunteer organizations.
 We try to provide current addresses, telephone numbers, and email addresses, whenever possible.
 It is absolutely necessary for you to call or write ahead if you are going to use these facilities.
 Some will make special accommodations to extend their limited hours for out of county visitors, given sufficient notice.
 For others, this is impossible.
 Plan ahead to avoid being disappointed.

-FLOWER LIBRARY
+GENEALOGY ROOM IN FLOWER LIBRARY

 For details about each large institution, see WHERE TO FIND INFORMATION IN JEFFERSON COUNTY, or look at each town in which you are interested.
-The best place to start is the genealogy room of the FLOWER LIBRARY in Watertown.
+The best place to start is the genealogy room in the FLOWER LIBRARY in Watertown.
 It has the largest collection of historical and genealogical information in Jefferson county and covers in some respects St Lawrence, Lewis and parts of Oswego and Oneida Counties as well.
-Flower will usually answer questions very briefly by email.
+The genealogy room will usually answer questions very briefly by email.
 They insist on SASE for anything more than a sentence, and a small donation with it to cover the expense of postage and copying may bring faster results.

 SOUTH JEFF